Skip to content

 ADK Agent and FastMCP server

-FastMCP handles all the complex MCP protocol details and server management, so you can focus on building great tools.
+ADK uses FastMCP to handle all the complex MCP protocol details and server management, so you can focus on building great tools.
 It's designed to be high-level and Pythonic; in most cases, decorating a function is all you need.

 MCP Servers for Google Cloud Genmedia